 Article 8 Family Life Requirements

-An Article 8 family life FLR(HRO) claim requires evidence of (1) a genuine subsisting relationship with a UK-settled partner, parent, or dependent child; (2) insurmountable obstacles to the relationship continuing outside the UK; (3) unjustifiably harsh consequences if the relationship is forced overseas; (4) children's best interests where children are involved.
-The Appendix FM rules set the standard framework; FLR(HRO) is appropriate where the applicant does not meet Appendix FM requirements (e.g. financial requirement, English language) but Article 8 still engages.
-The test is whether refusal would be disproportionate in all the circumstances — balancing the applicant's family life against the public interest in immigration control.
+An Article 8 family life FLR(HRO) claim requires (1) a genuine subsisting relationship with a UK-settled partner, parent, or dependent child; (2) insurmountable obstacles to it continuing outside the UK; (3) unjustifiably harsh consequences if forced overseas; (4) children's best interests where children are involved.
+Appendix FM sets the standard framework; FLR(HRO) suits cases that do not meet Appendix FM (e.g. financial or English requirements) but where Article 8 still engages.
+The test is whether refusal would be disproportionate overall — balancing family life against the public interest in immigration control.

 Article 8 Family Life — Evidence Required

-- Sponsor documents: Passport / BRP showing settled status; financial evidence if Appendix FM partial compliance; relationship narrative statement
+• Sponsor documents: Passport / eVisa showing settled status; financial evidence if Appendix FM partial compliance; relationship narrative statement

 Article 8 Private Life Requirements (Appendix Private Life)

-Article 8 private life claims are made under Appendix Private Life of the Immigration Rules (formerly paragraph 276ADE).
-Qualifying residence thresholds: under 18: lived continuously in the UK for at least 7 years AND unreasonable to expect them to leave; aged 18-24: lived continuously in the UK for at least half their life; over 25: lived continuously in the UK for at least 20 years; any age: very significant obstacles to integration in the country of return.
+Article 8 private life claims are made under Appendix Private Life (which replaced paragraph 276ADE in June 2022).
+Qualifying residence thresholds: under 18 — 7+ years continuous residence AND unreasonable to expect them to leave; aged 18-24 — at least half their life in the UK; over 25 — 20+ years continuous residence; any age — very significant obstacles to integration in the country of return.
 The Private Life route leads to a 10-year qualifying period for settlement, not the standard 5 years.

 Private Life Route Residence Thresholds